 Western Sydney Airport

-The Australian Government established a Government-owned company, WSA Co, and is investing up to $5.3 billion in equity to deliver the airport.
-WSA Co will be responsible for construction of the airport.
+The Australian Government is investing up to $5.3 billion in equity to deliver the airport through a government-owned company, ‘Western Sydney Airport’.

 Thousands of jobs and opportunities for local businesses will be created.
 The airport is expected to support almost 28,000 direct and indirect jobs by 2031, five years after the airport opens.